inbo/protocolsource/CONTRIBUTING.md

     6. Regularly preview the html and pdf versions of the protocol:

-        1.  with `protocolhelper::render_protocol("<protocol-code>")` (when this function is finished, read the message in the R console after "Output created: ..." to see where you can find and preview the rendered version of your protocol)
+        1.  with `protocolhelper::render_protocol("<protocol-code>")` (when this function is finished, read the message in the R console after "Output created: ..." to see where you can find and preview the rendered version of your protocol).
-        2.  alternatively, download the rendered version: see [these instructions](REVIEWING.md)

     7.  add text, media, references, ... to the Rmarkdown files